 Two-way messaging makes it easy for customers to confirm, reschedule, or cancel their appointments.

-5. Use a dedicated number or alpha tag
+5. Use a dedicated number

 Without a dedicated number your alternative is a shared number.
 Multiple businesses have access to shared numbers and they are allocated at random and change with every send.